apigear-io/apigear-docs/content/en/tutorials/counter.md

 From the frontend perspective we have a button to increase the coffee count and a total score of the coffees we had a day.
 We assume the backend automatically resets the counter every night.

 For this we design an API which provides the coffee count for that day as well as an action to record a new coffee consumption.
-This API module will reside inside a workspace project.
+This API module will reside inside a team project.

-As an API module resides inside a project, we will create a project named "*daily coffee*" and provide a catchy brief description: "*count the coffee the user consumes per day*".
+As an API module resides inside a project, we will create a project named "_daily coffee_" and provide a catchy brief description: "_count the coffee the user consumes per day_".
 When the project is created we are forwarded to the project page.

 A default API module is already created for us.
 We can delete this, as we do not need it for this project.